Anvit07/digital-campaign-analyzer/README.md

 - Create and analyze marketing datasets using Python and Pandas
 - Visualize campaign performance in Power BI
 - Integrate AI into analytics workflows

+The campaign analysis revealed that Google Ads outperformed all other platforms with the highest return on ad spend (ROAS), while Meta Ads lagged in efficiency.
+Across 50 simulated campaigns, the average ROAS stood at 3.7, with an impressive 13.5% average CTR and a cost-per-click of ₹1.89.
+These insights highlight the importance of platform-specific budget optimization, keyword refinement, and creative testing to drive digital acquisition performance.